 Injured body tissues send signals through special nerve cells to your spinal cord.
 The spinal cord acts like a gate.
 It can let the signals pass to the brain, stop the signals or change them, making them stronger or weaker.
 What action the spinal cord takes is influenced by other nerve messages coming in at the same time and by signals coming down from the brain.
-So, how you perceive pain is affected by your mood, by the environment, and by other processes happening in your body at the time, for example, cyclically changing estrogen levels as with ovulation, or uterine production of pain producing chemicals called prostaglandins during the premenstrual or menstrual phase or with menstrual bleeding.
-Pain receptors are sensitive to estrogen and prostaglandins, and so there may be greater pain during the days during certain parts of the menstrual cycle.
-This can lead to frustration to both you and those individuals who make up your support structure if there is not a general understanding as to possibly why your pain is up and down when you are making efforts to help yourself.
+So, how you perceive pain is affected by your mood, by the environment and by other processes happening in your body at the time.

 When a person has chronic, long-lasting pain, the spinal cord 'gate' may be damaged.
 This may cause the 'gate' to remain open even after the injured tissue is healing.
-When this happens, the pain remains despite treating the original cause.
-As other pelvic organs become painful or surrounding muscles become tense the original pain is amplified or increased.
+When this happens, the pain remains in spite of treating the original cause.